dlokshin/loksh.in/content/posts/a-way-out-of-anything.md

 Another friend's father steps towards them and gives a counter example.
 "Tell me how to get out of this situation," he said.
 "You're in a german camp, and the officer tells all the men to take off their pants.
-Everyone with a circumcision gets a bullet to the head.
-How do you get out of that situation?"
+Everyone with a circumcision gets a bullet to the head."

 It was a story from his childhood in the Ukraine.
 He survived because his parents had been too poor to pay for a circumcision.

+My parents always laugh when Americans revel in how hard life must have been for them under communism because of how much more difficult their parents' life was.